scraggo/scraggo.github.io/content/blog/tech/code-style-guide.md

 ---
 type: post
-title: "Using a Code Style Guide to Enforce Team Best Practices"
+title: 'Using a Code Style Guide to Enforce Team Best Practices'
 date: 2019-03-18 19:45:31 +0530
 categories: ['tech']
 tags: ['JavaScript']
-author: "Dave Cohen"
+author: 'Dave Cohen'
 ---

 We all have opinions on what what coding best practices are and how code should be formatted.
 Recently, one of the teams I've been working on decided to add another member.
 I discovered that our coding styles were radically different.
 I decided to write some guidelines for our team to get us on the same page.